unnecessary-abstraction/bitbangrelay/README.md

 documentation distributed under the
 [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

+---

+**NOTE:** This project is a work in progress, documentation and testing are currently very limited.
+If this project is useful to you, please let us know how it can be improved.

+---

 ## Configuration

 The bitbangrelay library parses a configuration file in yaml syntax